Mercator projection: History

 Despite those position-finding limitations, the Mercator projection can be found in many world maps in the centuries following Mercator's first publication.
 However, it did not begin to dominate world maps until the 19th century, when the problem of position determination had been largely solved.
 Once the Mercator became the usual projection for commercial and educational maps, it came under persistent criticism from cartographers for its unbalanced representation of landmasses and its inability to usefully show the polar regions.

 The criticisms leveled against inappropriate use of the Mercator projection resulted in a flurry of new inventions in the late 19th and early 20th century, often directly touted as alternatives to the Mercator.
 Due to these pressures, publishers gradually reduced their use of the projection over the course of the 20th century.
 However, the advent of Web mapping gave the projection an abrupt resurgence in the form of the Web Mercator projection.

-Today, the Mercator can be found in marine charts, occasional world maps, and Web mapping services, but commercial atlases have largely abandoned it, and wall maps of the world can be found in many alternative projections.
-Google Maps, which relied on it since 2005, still uses it for local-area maps but dropped the projection from desktop platforms in 2017 for maps that are zoomed out of local areas.
-Many other online mapping services still exclusively use the Web Mercator.
+Today, the Mercator can be found in marine charts, occasional world maps, and many web mapping services, but commercial atlases have largely abandoned it, and wall maps of the world can be found in many alternative projections.